Jonathan2251/lbd/_sources/funccall.rst.txt

         0x7fd90902d810<ST2[%1+4](align=4)>
     ...

-The incoming arguments is the formal arguments defined in compiler and program language books.
-The outgoing arguments is the actual arguments.
+The incoming arguments refer to the *formal arguments* as defined in compiler and programming language literature.
+The outgoing arguments refer to the *actual arguments* passed during a function call.

 Summary as Table: Callee incoming arguments and caller outgoing arguments.

 .. table:: Callee incoming arguments and caller outgoing arguments